-With some changes at The Day Job™ I can no longer get to a lot of important things on my iPad (this, as I’m sure many of you will relate to, is a blessing and a curse).
+After some technological changes at the day job, I can no longer access a lot of important things via my iPad (this, as I’m sure many of you will relate to, is a blessing and a curse).
 So I took a company laptop.
 After working on the iPad for over six months, how is that working out for me?

-The company’s standard build laptop for my role is a 13” MacBook Pro.
+The company’s standard build laptop is a 13" MacBook Pro.
 Which is basically what I’d buy for myself if I were in the market for a laptop.
-So far then, perfect.
+So far then, so good.

 First off, I hate the new MacBook keyboard.
-Urg, it’s horrible.
+It’s horrible!
 Keyboard feel, like so many things, is subjective.
-But I’ve grown used to the iPad folio keyboard thing, and I rather like it now.
-Very 1980s Sinclair Spectrum, but requires little actuation force.
+But I’ve grown used to the iPad folio keyboard, and I rather like it now.
+It’s a little 1980s Sinclair Spectrum, but requires little actuation force.
 It’s nice for extended typing sessions.

 Secondly, I keep pressing the screen, or rather trying to press the screen, to do almost everything.
 It’s amazing how quickly that engram has built in me!

-Lastly, I’ve found that going back to a screen which can have many things on it at once is not a good thing.
-The [mostly] singular app focus of the iPad has grown to be a good thing for me.
+Lastly, I’ve found that going back to a screen which can have many things on it at once is not necessarily a good thing.
+The [mostly] singular app focus of the iPad has grown to be good for me.
 Mindfulness, if you like.

-I’ve continued to find myself using the iPad for most of my working day; and here’s part of the blessing element of having a separate device for work communications–I’m reading email at intervals I choose, rather than being interrupted by a notification.
+I’ve continued to find myself using the iPad for most of my working day; and here’s part of the blessing element of having a separate device for work communications — I’m reading email at intervals I choose, rather than being interrupted by a notification.
 Sometimes I only read mail once a day.
 And oh my, what a difference that has made to my productivity!
-I’ve always thought email was a productivity crusher, but not really believed that thought.
+I’ve always thought email was a productivity crusher, but never really believed that thought.
 Now I know it.

 With the new app discoveries mentioned in the updated iPad post I really am finding I don’t need a laptop any more.
-And in fact, I’ve grown to prefer working on the iPad.
+In fact, I’ve grown to prefer working on the iPad.
 That’s a bonus I wasn’t expecting with taking the company laptop.